Lynsey Nolan: Character creation and casting

-Character development
+Development

 Characterisation

 During an interview with a reporter from the show's official website, Hassan explained that Lynsey had been best friends with Cheryl for a long time.
 When Lynsey joined Cheryl in the village, she quickly found herself a job at the local hospital and fell in love.
 Hassan described Lynsey as being "a very loyal person", who wanted to see the best in people and would do anything for her family and friends.
 Hassan tried to make her character's personality similar to her own, so she would be believable to the viewers.
 Hassan felt that on occasion Lynsey needed to stand up for herself, agreeing with the reporter who called her "a bit of a push-over."
 She later said that Lynsey should speak her true opinions more and stop being "a soft touch".
 A new side to the character started to emerge when she began to grow a backbone and Hassan opined that Lynsey could "hold her own".
 The actress commented to an OK! journalist that Lynsey was the typical girl next door, who could stand "on her own two feet" and speak what was on her mind.
 Hassan also thought that she had a very long fuse, but if it reached the end then you would see the spark in her.

 During the storyline with Silas, viewers were able to see a stronger and more determined side to the character.
 A writer for E4's official Hollyoaks website said viewers should not let the character's "delicate exterior" fool them, as beneath it she had "the heart and courage of a lion".
 They explained that Lynsey was required to prove she had a backbone during several crisis situations, in which she demonstrated her "superhero antics".
 But that her real test of character came after she was attacked by Silas.
 They added that the attack marked the beginning of a dangerous game of cat-and-mouse that led to Lynsey losing her friends, job, home and nearly her sanity.
 Various media sources described Lynsey as flirty, determined, brave, plucky, gorgeous and a beauty.
 After her exit, Hassan said she would like Lynsey to be remembered as a "serial killer hunter extraordinaire", the girl next door with a big heart, Cheryl's best friend and "the girl who could never really find the man of her dreams!"